• On Campus

 Mandatory entry requirements:

-Entry to the Certificate I in Work Education is intended for post compulsory school age learners with evidence of permanent cognitive and / or intellectual disability.
+Entry to the 22706VIC Certificate I in Work Education is intended for post-school learners with evidence of permanent cognitive or intellectual disability.
+Evidence may include:

 • Formal assessment by a registered medical practitioner

-• Integration support at school with modified curriculum
+• Integration support at school, including modified curriculum

 • Specific learning difficulties